 Facts & Figures

-The School of Engineering is home to nine departments, 237 faculty, and about 4,400 students.
-About a quarter of all Stanford University students are enrolled in the school.
-We operate over 90 departmental laboratories, centers, and affiliates programs, many of which are multidisciplinary, bringing in academic areas including medicine, business, linguistics, and physics.
+The School of Engineering is home to nine departments, 249 faculty and about 4,430 students.
+About 35 percent of all Stanford University undergraduate students who have declared majors are enrolled in the school, and 38 percent of graduate students are studying engineering.
+We operate more than 90 departmental laboratories, centers and affiliates programs, many of which are multidisciplinary, bringing in academic areas including medicine, business, linguistics and physics.

 |Emeritus Faculty||View Emeriti»|

 |Faculty distinctions (includes Emeriti)|

 |National Medal of Science||8|

 |NSF Faculty Early Career Development (CAREER) Program Awardees||42|

 |NSF Presidential Early Career Awards for Scientists and Engineers (PECASE)||16|